Arc'teryx Beta AR Review

 Our Analysis and Test Results

 The Arc'teryx Beta AR is an all-around jacket that does an incredible job of protecting you from the elements while providing exemplary durability with its blend of 80D and 40D face fabrics paired with a Gore-Tex Pro membrane.
-The features on this jacket do an excellent job and have been upgraded to the newest standard.
-Arc'teryx describes it as their ultimate lightweight hardshell, but at 16.5 ounces, it's hardly super light or super packable compared to the Arc'teryx Alpha FL.
+The features on this jacket do an excellent job, and Arc'teryx describes it as their ultimate lightweight hardshell, but at 16.5 ounces, it's hardly super light or super packable.

 Performance Comparison